 Rishi Sunak stands by Dominic Raab after deputy PM accused of bullying

-Rishi Sunak has come out in defence of Dominic Raab after the Deputy Prime Minister was accused of rude and demeaning behaviour towards civil servants.
+Rishi Sunak has come out in defence of Dominic Raab despite allegations the Deputy Prime Minister bullied civil servants and deployed rude and demeaning behaviour.

-The Prime Minister said he did not “recognise that characterisation” of his deputy and denied knowing about any formal complaints against him.
+The Prime Minister said he did not “recognise that characterisation” of the man he appointed Justice Secretary and denied knowing about any formal complaints against him.

+But additional weight was added to the claims when Lord McDonald, who worked with Mr Raab as the top official at the Foreign Office, agreed that allegations he could bully were plausible.

-Mr Sunak is facing further questions over his judgment as allegations of bullying emerged from Mr Raab’s previous stint as Justice Secretary – with staff reportedly offered a “route out” of his department when he was reinstated in October.
+Mr Sunak was facing further questions over his judgment as allegations emerged about Mr Raab’s previous stint as Justice Secretary – with staff reportedly offered a “route out” of his department when he was reinstated in October.

 The Prime Minister told reporters travelling with him to Indonesia for the G20 summit: “I don’t recognise that characterisation of Dominic and I’m not aware of any formal complaints about him.